Department of

 Coordination and bioinorganic chemistry

-Head: Prof. RNDr.
-Ivan Lukeš, CSc.
+Members: Prof. RNDr.
+Ivan Lukeš, CSc.;

 The "Group of Coordination and Bioinorganic Chemistry" is involved in the research of macrocyclic complexes for biomedical applications.
 The interest is mainly focused on the compounds that could be used as metal carriers in magnetic resonance imaging (MRI), radiodiagnostics and radiotherapy.